usaid-cs/yesterday-i-learned/random.md

 - The "Rocher" in [Ferrero rocher](https://en.wikipedia.org/wiki/Ferrero_Rocher) means "boulder".
 - Don't put a swimming pool at the top of a high-rise building.
 Water will spill out when the building naturally sways in strong winds.
 - [Time machines in the movie Primer are anchored around when they are started.](https://www.reddit.com/r/Primer/comments/71l5hc/onetime_use_only_a_definition_please_review/) If you start the machine at time A, you can only exit at either time A, or time B (whenever you entered it, plus however long you stay in there for, which is literally no time travelling).
 The _failsafe machine_ has been on since the beginning, so the main characters could travel back to the beginning, and [gas/fight their former selves](https://www.reddit.com/r/Primer/comments/7uymoz/i_think_abe_might_have_accidentally_killed_himself/), to assume their previous lives.
-- A [hydraulic ram](https://en.wikipedia.org/wiki/Hydraulic_ram) delivers water to higher ground by screwing around with [an air reservoir](https://www.youtube.com/watch?v=Zk9zs0EQIQ8) that acts on valves that close on them.
-For hydraulic rams to work, they must have a way to depressurise outside the air valve.
 - [Keep Calm and Carry On](https://en.wikipedia.org/wiki/Keep_Calm_and_Carry_On) posters are supposed to be reserved for serious air raids.
 - "A sign of weakness is trembling of the upper lip, hence (one who has a [stiff upper lip](https://en.wikipedia.org/wiki/Stiff_upper_lip) displays fortitude in the face of adversity, or exercises great self-restraint in the expression of emotion.)
 - The signature on the back of a credit card is meant to be [used by merchants](https://www.nerdwallet.com/blog/credit-cards/unsafe-sign-credit-card/) to verify your signature against the card's signature when you use _the magnetic reader_.